tsurdilo/my-temporal-dockercompose/README.md

 advanced visibility with Postgres DB (but options with OpenSearch /  ElasticSearch are possible) for temporal_visibility.
 It also shows how to set up internal frontend service and use by worker service (even tho we do not set up yet custom authorizer/claims mapper).
+It also shows how to set up server grpc tracing with otel collector and can be visualized with Jaeger.

 ## Deploying your service